-The data-set of the National Neonatal Research Database was created at the Neonatal Data Analysis Unit (NDAU), Imperial College London to NHS Information Standard (ISB1595).
+The dataset of the NNRD was created at the Neonatal Data Analysis Unit (NDAU), Imperial College London and is a NHS Information Standard (ISB1595).
 The NDAU holds all necessary regulatory approvals for the NNRD (Caldicott Guardian, NHS, Research Ethics, Confidentiality Advisory Group of the Health Research Authority).
-The Chelsea & Westminster NHS

-Foundation Trust secures all data held in the National Neonatal Research Database.
+The Chelsea and Westminster NHS Foundation Trust secures all data held in the NNRD.

-21.2 Data Protection
+16.2 Data Protection

 The CTR will act to preserve participant confidentiality and will not disclose or reproduce any information by which participants could be identified, except where specific consent is obtained.
-Data will be stored in a secure manner and will be registered in accordance with the Data Protection Legislation.
+Data will be stored in a secure manner and will be registered in accordance with the data protection legislation (in accordance to GDPR).
 The data custodian for this study is Cardiff University.

-21.3 Indemnity
+16.3 Indemnity